 Continuing Education

 The VCU School of Social Work provides continuing education courses focused on clinical social work practice, clinical supervision and serious mental illness (SMI).
-Five clinical-focused sessions will be available from September 2025 through February 2026, and a third SMI series will run January-April 2026.
+Four new clinical-focused sessions will be available in Spring 2026, and a third SMI series will run January-April 2026.

 Need more information?